Narenda

 aliquot from the samples using a hemocytometer.
 The cells were

-thoroughly mixed by repeated pipeting before an aliquot was taken
+thoroughly mixed by repeated pipeting before an aliquot was

-cell disintegration was observed.
+as rapid cell disintegration was observed.

 Data are expressed as percentage of cell count at a certain time